InnocentSuta/TicTacToe/README.md

 # TicTacToe
-This is a simple Tic Tac Toe Game
+This is a simple Tic Tac Toe Game in Java